ttelang/java-algorithms/README.md

-# Java Algorithms
+# Java Algorithms and Data Structures
 Algorithms and data structures implemented in Java with explanations and links to further readings

 This repository contains Java based examples of many popular algorithms and data structures.

 Each algorithm and data structure has its own separate README with related explanations and links for further reading (including ones to YouTube videos).

 ## Data Structures